learreDHDK/ccode/README.md

 dataset structure is in place, it should not change when sources are added.
 In the metadata, the header should be described"</td>
 				<td>Yes, but the key (legenda) for reading the columns is not provided</td>
-				<td>Yes, but the header entries described on the website (http://www.dartmouth.edu/~floods/Archives/ArchiveNotes.html) don't correspond to the dataset's ones.</td>
+				<td>Yes, but the header entries described on the website (http://www.dartmouth.edu/~floods/Archives/ArchiveNotes.html) don't correspond to the actual entries of the dataset.</td>
 				<td>Yes, it is explained in a specific PDF document.</td>
 				<td>Yes in the dataset</td>
 				<td>Yes in the dataset</td>